 Keep in mind that you will be paying back more than just the amount borrowed.
 A home equity line of credit typically carries a 6.8% APR, as well as a $50 origination fee and an annual fee.
 A HELOC may not be for you if you cannot afford both the payments and the interest and fees – even if you can currently qualify for one.

-You must consider all of these things carefully when thinking about a HELOC in Long Island.
+You must consider all of these things carefully when thinking about a HELOC in Babylon and Surrounding Areas.
 And keep in mind as well that a home equity line of credit and a home equity loan are different instruments, and one may be better for your situation than the other.
 You don’t want to risk losing your home.
 You should, then, consult with both financial and real estate professionals to determine whether a HELOC is right for you.